RecordedFuture-ProfessionalServices/psengine/docs/modules/classic_alerts.md

 --8<-- "docs/examples/classic_alerts/example_1.py"
 ```

-#### Example 2: From a list of alert IDs fetch the data and related images, save the images to file
+#### From a list of alert IDs fetch the data and related images, save the images to file

 !!! tip